google/clasp/docs/typescript.md

 #### TypeScript configuration

-TypeScript configuration support is currently limited as below:

-- The configuration file must be named `tsconfig.json` and located in the same folder as the `.clasp.json` project files.
+- You can create a TypeScript configuration file by creating a `tsconfig.json` file in the same folder as your `.clasp.json` file.
 - Only the `"compilerOptions"` section is considered.
 Anything else is ignored.

 By default `"compilerOptions"` uses these options: